Hart Goodloe

-Hart Goodloe (January 31, 1875 - March 21, 1954) was a surgeon in the First World War who served at Saint-Mihiel and the Meuse-Argonne Offensive.
+Hart Goodloe (January 31, 1875 – March 21, 1954) was a surgeon in the First World War who served at Saint-Mihiel and the Meuse-Argonne Offensive.

+Early life and education

 Hart Goodloe was born in Danville, Kentucky in 1875.
-He is a graduate of University of Louisville's School of Medicine and a member of Phi Chi Medical Fraternity's Alpha Alpha-Gamma Chapter serving as Grand Presiding Senior (President) of the Grand Chapter from 1900 to 1901.
-On August 13, 1917 he enlisted in the U.S. Army at age 42.
+He is a graduate of University of Louisville's School of Medicine and a member of Phi Chi medical fraternity's Alpha Alpha-Gamma chapter serving as Grand Presiding Senior (President) of the Grand Chapter from 1900 to 1901.

+Army

+On August 13, 1917, he enlisted in the U.S. Army at age 42.
 He was commissioned to the rank of major and was a surgeon in the army.
 By 1918 he was sent over to France and saw action at the Battle of Saint-Mihiel and Meuse-Argonne Offensive.
 He was discharged from service on March 18, 1919, and resided in St. Louis, Missouri.
 His war documents were destroyed in a fire at the St. Louis archives.
-He died at Veterans Hospital, Biloxi, Mississippi, on March 21, 1954 at age 79.